 Types of IT security

 Nowadays, applications are built with multiple access points to the network to offer better connectivity and user experience.
 Each of these access points introduces new opportunities for vulnerabilities that bad actors can exploit to get network access.
-Consequently, each network component needs to covered by IT security requires a different skillset to master.

 Figure 1: The IT Security chain – types of IT security